UNDERSTANDING ORAL CAVITY CANCER - liveagain

 UNDERSTANDING ORAL CAVITY CANCER

-Oral cancer is a malignant disease that can appear anywhere in the oral cavity such as the lips, tongue, cheeks, hard palate (front part of the roof of the mouth), gums, etc. Oral cancer is usually squamous cell carcinoma, which occurs when the growth of surface cells in the oral cavity is not properly controlled.
-As the tumor grows, it can form lumps or ulcers, or it can also appear as painful white patches or discolored surfaces.
+Oral cancer is a malignant condition that can occur in any part of the mouth, including the lips, tongue, inner cheeks, hard palate (the front part of the roof of the mouth), gums, and more.
+It is often squamous cell carcinoma, which arises from the uncontrolled growth of surface cells in the oral cavity.
+As the tumor grows, it may form a lump or ulcer, and can also present as white patches or discolored areas that cause pain.

-If the tumor is not treated properly, it will progress and destroy not only the surrounding soft tissues but even the bones.
-If the tumor progresses further, it will spread to the lymph nodes in the neck and metastasize to other organs throughout the body.
-Oral cancer is considered one of the most difficult diseases to treat because it has a poor prognosis and can cause dysfunction after treatment.
-The disease occurs mainly in men between the ages of 50 and 60.
-However, it also occasionally appears in young people under 30 years old.
+If not treated properly, the tumor can progress, destroying not only surrounding soft tissues but also bone.
+Further progression may lead to lymph node involvement in the neck and metastasis to other organs throughout the body.
+Oral cancer is considered one of the most challenging cancers to treat due to its poor prognosis and the potential for dysfunction following treatment.
+It is more common in men aged 50 to 60, but it can occasionally occur in younger individuals under 30.

 Ung thư miệng: Nguyên nhân, dấu hiệu và cách phòng ngừa